IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 -   Provide disaggregated data, including for race, gender and other criteria, so that the incidence of discrimination is apparent;
 -   Identify where men, in general, are vulnerable to human rights abuses, and any particular groups of men that are vulnerable to human rights abuses.

-See , on page for more information.
+See Prioritisation & Vulnerable Groups, on page 71 for more information.

 The Commission should ensure that plans to address gender inequality and/or gender-based violence include the inequality and violence faced by men and boys.